mfitz/clocktwerk/README.md

 longer than 140 characters are ignored.
 No further validation is performed against the content of each tweet.
-When the last tweet from the file has been posted, Clocktwerk starts again from the first line, thus tweeting infinitely at the specified interval until the process is killed.
+When the last tweet from the file has been posted, Clocktwerk starts again from the first line, thus it will never run out of tweets.

 Clocktwerk persists the index into tweets.txt.
-Hence, when you restart the application, tweeting continues from the location previously reached, rather than starting again from the beginning of the file.
+Hence, when you start the application, tweeting continues from the location previously reached, rather than starting again from the beginning of the file.

-Tweeting interval
+Tweet Scheduling
 ===========================

+There are two ways to schedule your tweets: internally to Clocktwerk, or externally using some additional tool.
+External scheduling usually offers a lot more flexibility;
+Clocktwerk's internal scheduling is fairly crude and limited.

+Internal Scheduling
+——————————————————————

+You can run Clocktwerk as a deamon process, whereby it will run in the background, doing nothing until it is time to send the next scheduled tweet.
 By default, Clocktwerk tweets every 6 hours, sending the first tweet when the application starts up.
 You can override this default using a Java system property to specify the interval between tweets in milliseconds.
 For example, to tweet once every 24 hours, you would edit tweet-daemon.sh thus (86400000 being 24 hours expressed as milliseconds)

     nohup java -classpath lib:lib/* -Dtweetdaemon.tweetinterval.milliseconds=86400000 com.michaelfitzmaurice.clocktwerk.TweetDaemon &

+External Scheduling
+——————————————————————

+External tools such as cron (http://en.wikipedia.org/wiki/Cron) offer much more scheduling flexibility than Clocktwerk's approach of simply doing something every n minutes or hours.
+To support use of tools like cron, Clocktwerk offers a "single tweet" mode.
+In single tweet mode, Clocktwerk sends the next tweet and then exits, as opposed to running continuously as a daemon.

+The single-tweet.sh script launches Clocktwerk in this mode.
+You can schedule this script to run on whatever timetable you like, for example to tweet at 12:30, 16:00 and 22:00, your crontab would look something like:

+    # m h  dom mon dow   command
+    30 12 * * * /opt/clocktwerk-1.2/single-tweet.sh
+    0 16,22 * * * /opt/clocktwerk-1.2/single-tweet.sh